-The second part of this blog post features tips compiled by Maguires Country Parks as they draw on their experience to advise potential static caravan owners of the things you should consider before buying.
+The second part of this blog post (you can read the first here) features tips compiled by Maguires Country Parks as they draw on their experience to advise potential static caravan owners of the things you should consider before buying.

 Holiday Park terms and conditions

 Each holiday park has different rules and policies.
 You should familiarise yourself with the terms & conditions before committing your future to a park.
 Below are 4 important considerations to take into account:

 - Is the park pet-friendly?

 - Are on-site facilities free or is there a charge?

 With a holiday home, you can say au-revoir to all the hassles that come with booking a getaway.
 No more arguments over where to go and no more need to spend countless hours searching out discounted lodging offers.

 Static caravans offer a freedom of movement that many will never experience.
 At the drop of a hat you can take a break whenever you feel the need.
 No arrangements need making and, most importantly, you can enjoy unlimited holidays with no significant costs involved.